mlizhangx/Pep-TCRNet/README.md

 **Pep-TCRNet** is a novel approach to constructing a prediction model that can evaluate the probability of recognition between a TCR and a peptide amino acid sequence while combining inputs such as TCR sequences, HLA types, and VJ genes.

 ## Requirements
 To successfully run Pep-TCRNet, ensure the following packages and libraries are installed in your environment.
-The code was developed and tested using Python 3.8, and other required packages are listed below.
+The code was developed and tested using Python 3.8, and other required packages are listed in `requirements.txt`.

 ### System Requirements